Is a Revocable Living Trust Right for You?

 Ensures continuity during disability

-A revocable living trust authorizes a pre-selected successor trustee to immediately begin taking care of a grantor and his or her family in the event the grantor is also the trustee and becomes physically or mentally incapacitated and unable to manage his or her own affairs—without going through the court system to request a conservatorship.
+A revocable living trust authorizes a pre-selected successor trustee to immediately begin taking care of a grantor and his family in the event the grantor is also the trustee and becomes physically or mentally incapacitated and unable to manage his or her own affairs—without going through the court system to request a conservatorship.
+A power of attorney can also provide continuity of management, however, the process of having the power of attorney recognized is not as seamless, and the power of attorney is not effective if the appointed agent is no longer available to act.

 Provides ongoing asset management for beneficiaries

 A revocable living trust can continue to receive ongoing investment management services in the event of the grantor's death or disability.
-Without a trust in place, an individual investment management account typically freezes upon the account holder’s death, often until after probate administration through the court system, leaving the account without active management for what could be several months or years.
+Without a trust in place, an individual investment management account typically freezes upon the account holder’s death, often until an executor is appointed on behalf of the grantor's estate who has legal authority to act on behalf of the estate's assets.
+This leaves the account without active management for what could be several years or months.

 Enables out-of-state property administration